On Quantum and Classical Treatments of Radiative Recombination: Alternative Semiclassical Approach

-In problems about dark matter, the written condition will be milder if the analogue of the fine structure constant is not as small as the number 1/137.
-Recall, in particular, that magnetic monopoles have a charge $q_M\sim c\hbar/e$.
+We see that if the dark matter fine structure constant $\alpha=e^2/(\hbar c)$ is not small and at least one of the parameters $z$ and $Z$ significantly exceeds unity, then there exists a region of relatively low velocities in which the total RR cross section is described by the classical formula (\ref{4.3}).
+Recall, in particular, that magnetic monopoles have a charge $q_M\sim \hbar c/e$.

-It is worth to remark, that we consider here two possibilities among ensemble of final states to estimate RR cross section within semiclassical approach: (1) electron radiates a single photon, loosing energy $\Delta E^{\prime}$ according to \eqref{energy2} and changing angular momentum on $\Delta L^{\prime} = - \hbar$, and (2) electron does not do it ($\Delta E^{\prime}=0$, $\Delta L=0$).
-Radiation of photon with $\Delta L^{\prime}=-\hbar,\,0\, , +\hbar,...$ as well as multiple photon radiation events are not considered.